Zerium-99/Zerium-99/README.md

 ---

 ## ðŸ’» What I'm Doing
-- Studying on platforms like **TryHackme and HackTheBox**, doing CTFs.
+- Studying on platforms like TryHackMe and Hack The Box, completing CTF challenges
-- Writing **detailed, step-by-step writeups** with screenshots and code snippets, documenting everything I do: I explain how I did it, why I did, and what I learned from that.
+- Writing detailed, step-by-step writeups with screenshots and code snippets
+- Explaining how and why each attack works, and what I learned from it
-- Experimenting with **vulnerable lab environments** I set up myself (full control over targets, networks, and payloads)
+- Building and experimenting with my own vulnerable lab environments
-- Tracking progress and learning with **personal notes and GitHub repos**
+- Tracking my progress through GitHub repositories and personal notes

 ---